How To Engage Your Core: What Does It Mean?

 If you've been confused by what these terms mean, you’re not alone!
 They're simply your trainer’s way of asking you to engage your abdominal muscles, also known as your core or abs.

 A strong, stabilised core is important for healthy movement and holistic fitness, making your workout as effective as possible while also helping to prevent injury.
+Take a plank for example.
+A plank uses plenty of muscles, but without proper core engagement, each shaky second won't be nearly as effective as it could be.

 Engaging your core during exercise helps to protect your spine, rotate and twist safely, maintain good posture, and keep your balance (not to mention giving your core the best possible workout).
 It’s important for weightlifting and lower-body workouts, as you can easily injure your back without the spinal protection from strong core muscles.